bigbearstudios-unity/bbunitystatemachines/README.md

 ## TODO List

-- Tests required for TransitionalStateMachine
+- Tests required for all classes
+- TransitionalStateMachine requires thought